Meet our Head of Art and Design

 I am always working on a photography project of some kind.
 Being a photographer gives you an excuse to be curious and go to interesting places.

-How would you describe the School of Visual Communication?
+How would you describe Art and Design?

 How would you describe your staff?